 The six-week Washington Term Program includes three components: an academic course, an experience working in a government office, think tank, or other organization in Washington, and a lecture series.
 Students spend four days working, and then have a morning class and afternoon guest lectures on Fridays.
 Participants receive six credit hours for successful completion of the course.

-W&L's Williams School of Commerce, Economics, and Politics , offers several field programs where students are introduced to and participate in activities directly related to potential careers after graduation.
+W&L's Career and Professional Development and the Williams School of Commerce, Economics, and Politics offers several field programs where students are introduced to and participate in activities directly related to potential careers after graduation.

 Selected sophomore students travel to New York for an intensive look at different career options.
 Past firm visits include Goldman Sachs, Morgan Stanley, Ernst & Young, JP Morgan, Wells Fargo, Deloitte, Bloomberg News, Bank of America/Merrill Lynch, Deutsche Bank, Marcus & Millichap, Och-Ziff, the New York Stock Exchange, Citigroup, SunTrust and Lincoln International.